genterist/openMRS-Security/Capstone/FINAL.md

 * On top of the base costs, the actual money benefited from exploiting the patient records can be added.
 For example, if the attackers think they can "sell" the patient records to someone for $20000 then a reasonable amount of total cost for an exploit should be 50% of $20000 plus the base cost.
 Because it is extremely hard to predict how a particular group of attackers will benefit from their hacking works, we do not attempt to calculate the final cost.
 The idea is the attacker should not invest more on an exploit than the ROI (return of investment) from an exploit.

 ### Cost calculation for protection tree
 * We based our cost on W.H.O recommended cost for health care center cost in Kenya (http://www.who.int/choice/country/ken/cost/en/).
-We will go with the least cost, per 20 minutes for LCU which is $139 (a quantified unit with consideratios of many factors such as salaries, electricity, fuel, etc).
+We will go with the least cost, per 20 minutes for LCU which is $139 (a quantified unit with considerations of many factors such as salaries, electricity, fuel, etc).
 For each type of threat, we will calculate the time needed for us to mitigate the threat.
 We then add 20% more time and use the final time value together with the above mentioned 20-min unit cost to calculate the final cost.
 This cost will be served as the MAXIMUM cost of the solution implying that the cost to prevent an issue should not greater than the cost to fix the issue.
 * All of the costs at tree nodes do not include other indirect costs.

 ### Impact calculate